 Here's what the research says so far:

-In studies, collagen peptide supplements have been shown to support skin elasticity and overall hydration.* The thought is that collagen plays a role in forming a cluster of cells, or fibroblasts, that allow new cells to grow while helping replace dead skin cells.* Fibroblasts are critical for skin health and wound healing.* Collagen has also been found to support accelerated hair growth and wound healing.*
+The thought is that collagen plays a role in forming a cluster of cells, or fibroblasts, that allow new cells to grow while helping replace dead skin cells.* Fibroblasts are critical for skin health and wound healing.* Collagen has also been found to support accelerated hair growth and wound healing7, according to a study in the Journal of Investigative Dermatology.*

-Healthy collagen levels have been shown to help support proper gut acidity, which may help manage painful heartburn and digestion issues.* It is also known that collagen is essential for supporting the intestinal wall.* In fact, collagen supplements may help support the stomach lining, too.*
+Healthy collagen levels have been shown to help support proper gut acidity8, which may help manage painful heartburn and digestion issues.* It is also known that collagen is essential for supporting the intestinal wall.* In fact, collagen supplements may help support the stomach lining9, too, according to the journal Gastroenterology.*

 Collagen plays an important role in connective tissue functioning, meaning that healthy collagen levels are paramount to maintaining ideal body strength as we age.*

-Some research has found that collagen may manage painful symptoms in those with joint conditions.* While the exact biological mechanism for how collagen supplementation supports joint pain remains unclear, scientists surmise that collagen may not really boost your endogenous collagen supply; rather, it promotes normal inflammatory processes, thereby managing the overall symptoms.*
+Some research from the International Journal of Medical Sciences has found that collagen may manage painful symptoms11 in those with joint conditions.* While the exact biological mechanism for how collagen supplementation supports joint pain remains unclear, scientists surmise that collagen may not really boost your endogenous collagen supply; rather, it promotes normal inflammatory processes, thereby managing the overall symptoms.*

 How we lose collagen: